tmakatos/qemu/docs/devel/vfio-user.rst

 VFIO Device Model
 -----------------
-A device under VFIO presents a standard VFIO model to the user process.
-Many of the VFIO operations in the existing kernel model use the ioctl() system call, and references to the existing model are called the ioctl() implementation in this document.
+A device under VFIO presents a standard interface to the user process.
+Many of the VFIO operations in the existing interface use the ioctl() system call, and references to the existing interface are called the ioctl() implementation in this document.

 The following sections describe the set of messages that implement the VFIO device model over a UNIX domain socket.
 In many cases, the messages are direct